-Personal guarantees are common for certain business transactions.
-For example, business loans acquired through the Small Business Administration (“SBA”) routinely ask for personal guarantees from the owners of the business.
-Commercial landlords can ask for personal guarantees from new businesses or where there are significant tenant improvements as part of the lease.
+Personal guarantees are common for business loans.
+Lenders routinely ask for personal guarantees from the owners of the business.
+Commercial landlords can ask for personal guarantees from new businesses or where there are significant tenant improvements as part of a commercial lease.
 Individuals are often asked to guarantee business debts for friends and family who may be starting a business or acquiring student loans.
 These personal guarantees can have unanticipated consequences down the road when the primary borrower defaults and the lender starts looking to the guarantor for payment.
-The good news is that personal guarantees are usually able to be discharged in bankruptcy if the original obligor/borrower is in default.
+The good news is that personal guarantees are usually able to be discharged in bankruptcy.

 Common Considerations on Guarantees

-Most people assume that setting up a limited liability company (“LLC”) or a corporation shields them from personal liability for business debts.
-The reality, however, is that many third parties are savvy enough to realize that it can be difficult to collect on business debts when a business falls into distress.
-For this reason, lenders, trade creditors, landlords and others often require business owners to personally guarantee business debts.
-This makes the personal guarantor liable if the business is unable to pay its debts.
+Commercial lenders realize that it can be difficult to collect on business debts when a business falls into distress.
+For this reason, lenders, trade creditors, landlords and others require business owners to personally guarantee business debts.
+This makes the personal guarantor liable if the business is unable to pay.

-Likewise, personal guarantees in Arizona must be signed by both spouses in order to collect against community assets.
+Second, personal guarantees in Arizona must be signed by both spouses in order to collect against community assets.
 A.R.S. § 25-214(C)(2).
-If not signed by both spouses, the guarantee can have little weight in attempting to collect against a married guarantor and is relatively unenforceable or worthless.
+If not signed by both spouses, the guarantee can have little weight in attempting to collect against a married guarantor and is uncollectable since the marital community cannot be liable for the debt.

-Unless a business is a sole proprietorship, personal guarantees can only be discharged by filing an individual bankruptcy.
+Unless a business is a sole proprietorship, personal guarantees can only be discharged in Arizona by filing an individual bankruptcy.
 A business bankruptcy will not eliminate a personal guarantee.
 Likewise, the Chapter 13 co-debtor stay only applies to consumer debts and personal guarantees are usually considered business debts.
-Therefore, a business or related bankruptcy will not eliminate the personal guarantee nor will it even temporarily stop collection efforts against the guarantor.
-A personal guarantor must generally file their own bankruptcy to eliminate the debt on the guarantee.
+Therefore, a business or related bankruptcy will not stop or prevent collection efforts against the guarantor.
+A personal guarantor must file their own bankruptcy to eliminate the debt on the guarantee.

 Personal guarantees can generally be discharged in all circumstances unless the underlying debt is non-dischargeable such as taxes or student loans.
 However, liens giving a security interest in property as part of the guarantee cannot be avoided in most instances.